FooBarWidget/gls-spec/GLS design document.md

 ### 3.2.
 Kuria apps

-Let's say we have a Go app in /webapps/fooapp/foo.
+Let's say we have a Go app executable in /webapps/fooapp/fooexe.
 This app has been modified by its developer for Kuria support.
 We want Passenger to require just three pieces of information:

  1. The app's directory (like in the generic case).
- 2. A shell command string for starting the app on a certain port (like in the generic case).
+ 2. A shell command string for starting the app (like in the generic case).
+Unlike the generic case, no port parameter is required because the app will auto-detect whether it needs to initiate the Kuria protocol.
  3. An indicator that this app supports Kuria.

 Like in the generic case, we want to allow two ways to specify the command string: